-How to Bolt BRIDJIT Ramp Sections Together
+How To Bolt BRIDJIT Ramp Sections Together

 BRIDJIT curb ramps are a sturdy and reliable product.
 Like all automotive accessories, BRIDJIT curb ramp installation works best when the supplied instructions are followed.
+(We offer some more installation tips in this article.)

 The installation process requires bolting the ramp sections together with the supplied hardware, not to the concrete.
 Connecting the ramp sections together creates a mass of 153 pounds or more that assist in keeping the ramps firmly in place.